JuliaLang/julia/doc/src/manual/integers-and-floating-point-numbers.md

 UInt64
 ```

-Larger integer literals that cannot be represented using only 32 bits but can be represented in
+Larger integer literals that cannot be represented using only 32 bits, but can be represented in
-64 bits always create 64-bit integers, regardless of the system type:
+64 bits, always create 64-bit integers, regardless of the system type:

 ```jldoctest
 # 32-bit or 64-bit system: